dlx-designlab/hand2.0/README.md

 **How to select the resistor value**

-The resistor between and matters.
+The resistor between the capacitance sensor and M5 influences the sensitivity and the response delay.
 For the first-gen capacitive sensor,
 68k と51k